vmware-tanzu/community-edition/docs/site/content/docs/latest/package-readme-harbor-2.2.3.md

    kubectl get svc envoy -n tanzu-system-ingress -o jsonpath='{.status.loadBalancer.ingress[0]}'
    ```

-   On **vSphere without NSX Advanced Load Balancer (ALB)**, the Envoy service is exposed via NodePort instead of LoadBalancer, so the above output will be empty, and you can use the IP address of any worker node in the workload cluster instead./
+   On **vSphere without NSX Advanced Load Balancer (ALB)**, the Envoy service is exposed via NodePort instead of LoadBalancer, so the above output will be empty, and you can use the IP address of any worker node in the workload cluster instead.

-   On **Amazon EC2**, it has a FQDN similar to `a82ebae93a6fe42cd66d9e145e4fb292-1299077984.us-west-2.elb.amazonaws.com`./
+   On **Amazon EC2**, it has a FQDN similar to `a82ebae93a6fe42cd66d9e145e4fb292-1299077984.us-west-2.elb.amazonaws.com`.

    On **vSphere with NSX ALB** and **Azure**, the Envoy service has a Load Balancer IP address similar to `20.54.226.44`.

 1. Map the address of the Envoy service load balancer to the hostname of the Harbor service.